parthamittra/partha-laravel-assignment/README.md

 ## Requirements

-- Clone this git repository and create a feature branch for your changes
+- Fork this git repository and create a feature branch for your changes
 - Install a fresh copy of Laravel
 - Create some simple database tables to represent the above scenario
   - By simple I mean just the basics of what's really needed for this exercise